-Nuclear fission can occur when a nucleus is rendered sufficiently unstable by the absorption of a passing neutron.
-The probability for such a fission reaction to take place depends on how energetic these neutrons are, and so the knowledge of their energies spectrum is vital for an understanding of how nuclear reactors work.
-The custom is to classify these neutrons in groups corresponding to their energy ranges, the most important of which are the 'fast' and 'slow' neutrons.
+Nuclear fission can occur when a nucleus is rendered sufficiently unstable by the capture of a passing neutron.
+The probability for a fission reaction to take place depends much on how energetic these neutrons are.
+The knowledge of their energies spectrum is vital for an understanding of how nuclear reactors work.
+One classifies these neutrons in groups according to their energy ranges, the most important being the 'fast' and 'slow' neutrons.

 After a series of collisions with different nuclei, the energy of neutrons produced by fission reactions drops to the order of a few electronvolts or a few fractions of an electronvolt.
 Neutrons with energies in this range are collectively referred to as 'slow', and neutrons whose energies match those of the surrounding atoms are known as 'thermal'.

 It is these slow neutrons that allow for nuclear reactors to run with fuel based on natural uranium or uranium lightly-enriched in fissile isotope 235.
 Without them, the most common pressurised (PWR) and boiling water (BWR) reactors would not operate.
-As a result, the neutrons emitted by nuclear fission have to be slowed down by collisions with a 'moderating' medium.
-Reactors based on natural uranium, which contains comparatively little of the enriched uranium 235, require the use of special moderators which absorb very few of the neutrons : such moderators are heavy water and pure graphite.
+As a result, the neutrons emitted by nuclear fission have to be slowed down by collisions within a medium called a moderator.
+Reactors operating with natural uranium fuel, which contains only 0,7% of fissile uranium 235, require efficient moderators which absorb very few of the neutrons : such moderators are heavy water and pure graphite.

 Before they are slowed down by a large number of nuclear collisions, neutrons produced by fission reactions are known as 'fast'.
 They usually have energies between 0.1 and 2 or 3 MeV.